True ECAD / MCAD Co-Design Will Eliminate PCB Design Placement Errors

 As PCB designers we are used to working with a lot of rules with our component placement.
 Working in different zones or regions on the board for optimum component functionality is second nature to us as we group components for signal integrity or power delivery.
 Working with mechanical constraints is a very different beast and it can cause pain with traditional PCB layout tools if they don’t display shapes in 3D.

-PCB layout systems usually display components as a 2 ½ D shape, meaning that component shape itself is in 2D with a maximum height property attached to it.
+PCB layout systems usually display components as a 2 ½ D shape, meaning that the component shape itself is in 2D with a maximum height property attached to it.
 This means that the entire component will be referenced at a single height even though there may only be a small portion of it that is actually that tall.

 Take a right angle D-Sub connector for instance.
 The board edge of the connector is the tallest part yet the entire component will be referenced at that height like a boxy cube.
 Without the ability to see the design in 3D, you can only work in 2D with a DRC notification if the maximum height property has been violated.